Choreographic Swarms Tutorial

 • For GPU-based docker: ./docker_gpu_run.sh

-For more detailed installation instructions and easier copy-pasting have a look at this readme.
+For more detailed installation instructions and easier copy-pasting have a look at our GitLab repository README.

 Single Arm expressive motion